 Falcon Overwatch provides near real-time close support to customers to detect and prevent all intrusions, even when no malware is present.
 Using our hunting patterns and discovery methods, we were able to identify the attack before any known malware was deployed, and subsequently, augment the real-time alerting from the Falcon sensor.
 The customer knew the attack vector, and what hosts and accounts were compromised before the adversary could leverage them to steal company intellectual property.

 At CrowdStrike, our goal is to provide customers with timely, actionable alerts and intelligence to mitigate the impact of serious breaches by hands-on adversaries.
-Proactive hunting, combined with real-time endpoint detection and response (EDR) allows us to solve one of the most difficult problems in the security industry — silent failure.
+Proactive threat hunting, combined with real-time endpoint detection and response (EDR) allows us to solve one of the most difficult problems in the security industry — silent failure.